mk-Guvi/Rust-Learnings/readme.md

       - **Byte (`u8` only)**: `b'A'`

       #### Handling Integer Overflow
+      In Rust, integer overflow errors are raised in Debug mode (`cargo run`), but in Release mode (`cargo run --release`), instead of throwing an error, the value undergoes 2's complement wrapping.

       Rust provides several methods to handle integer overflow, especially in **debug mode**:

       - **`wrapping_add()`**: Wraps around on overflow.